Celebrating 60 Years of Care

 Many thanks to those who helped at the party.
 Click here to enjoy the Slide Show!

 Use the password “Anniversary” to access the album.

 The hospital is governed by a nine member Board of Directors.
 An elected Service Area Board provides public recommendation on capital spending with tax dollars and scope of services.
-The hospital employees over 400 local residents, and is the area’s largest employer, contributing over $20,000,000 annually into the local economy in payroll alone.
+The hospital employs over 500 local residents, and is the area’s largest employer, contributing over $20,000,000 annually into the local economy in payroll alone.
 That, combined with service contracts, materials acquisition and leases, creates significant impact to the southern peninsula’s economic well-being.
 Some ancillary project funding is provided through grants, the South Peninsula Hospital Foundation, Inc. and the South Peninsula Hospital Auxiliary.